arensburger/TE-discovery/README.md

 The pipeline is written in Perl, and is executed from the command line using

-	perl mainscript.pl -n <folder name> -e <folder name> <other parameters>
+	perl mainscript.pl -n <analysis name> <other parameters>

 Where:

-	-n folder name where to store analysis files (or where previous steps have already stored their files), these are input parameter lists and reports on the pipeline progress.
+	-n is the name of the current analysis.

-	-e folder name where to store information on the most likely sequences to be genuine transposable elements and related information (or where previous steps have already stored their files).
+This name will be used as the base to create two folders called <analysis name>-element and <analysis name>-analysis.
+The folder ending in *-element* will include sub-folders for each idenfied element along with supporting information about it.
+The folder ending in *-analysis* will contain files with information about the analysis such as parameters, and rejeced elements.

-other step specific parameters may be required as well.
+Other step specific parameters will be required as well, see below.

 **Specify which steps to execute**